rustymagnet3000/pyopenssl_automate_certificate_verification/README.md

 ### Usage
 `python3 main.py`
 ### Background
 This repo uses `pyOpenSSL`.

-It connects to a server and verifies the certificate chain.
+For a real-time lookup, the `main.py` script connects to a server and verifies the certificate chain.This relies on `OpenSSL.SSL` from `pyOpenSSL`.

+For offline checks - when you have all the trusted and untrusted certificates locally - the `class CertificateChecker` performs the checks with `OpenSSL.crypto` from `pyOpenSSL`.

 ```
 ******************************	Unit Tests for OpenSSL.SSL	******************************